 Carefully unpack the machine and all loose items from the shipping container(s).
-Remove the protective coating from the machined surfaces of the saw.
+Remove the protective coating from all unpainted surfaces.
 This coating may be removed with a soft cloth moistened with kerosene (do not use acetone, gasoline or lacquer thinner for this purpose).
 After cleaning, cover the unpainted surfaces with a good quality household floor paste wax.
-Fig. 2, illustrates the components of the table saw.
-Fig. 3, illustrates the components of the saw stand.
-NOTE: The fence system components will be illustrated in the particular instruction manual for that product.